Obstructive Sleep Apnea

 - a large tongue, which can fall back and block the airway during sleep

-When breathing stops, oxygen levels in the body drop.
-This usually triggers the brain to briefly wake us up so that the airway reopens.
-Most of the time, this process happens quickly and we go right back to sleep without knowing we woke up.
+When breathing stops, oxygen levels in the body drop and carbon dioxide levels rise.
+This usually triggers the brain to wake us up to breathe.
+Most of the time, this happens quickly and we go right back to sleep without knowing we woke up.

-Symptoms of OSA in kids include:
+Signs of obstructive sleep apnea in kids include: